-The Company's shareholder approved stock option plan allows employees, directors and consultants of the Company to acquire shares of the Company.
+The Plan allows employees, directors and consultants of the Company to acquire shares of the Company.
 The fair value of options granted is recognized as an employee or consultant expense with a corresponding increase in equity.
 An individual is classified as an employee when the individual is an employee for legal or tax purposes (direct employee) or provides services similar to those performed by a direct employee, and includes directors and most consultants of the Company.
 The fair value is measured at grant date and each tranche is recognized over the period during which the options vest.
 The fair value of the options granted is measured using the Black-Scholes option pricing model taking into account the terms and conditions upon which the options were granted.